 This selection was much better than what we had earlier.
 My favorite was the monnok kadon peka—it tasted more like chicken adobo than the adobo we got from the Philippines booth.
 Their pancit and lumpia was great as well—Brian especially liked the veggie and beef filling in this version of lumpia.

-I’ll share a little secret…my big, manly husband has a soft spot for fruity, blended drinks.
-He was thoroughly embarrassed by the sunflower cup though so guess who had to carry it to the table!
+I’ll share a little secret…my big, manly husband has a soft spot for fruity, blend

 We were stuffed by the time we were through so it was a good thing that the French booth was a no-show.
 I did stop by the German booth to pick up a piece of plumb cake which we ate later in the evening as we enjoyed the singer/songwriter contest at the community stage.
 We capped off the night with a stroll back to the car atop the levy along the river walk.
 I’m already looking forward to next year’s festival!